 21 November 2017

 So the shoulder injury has been back since early September – 2.5 months.
-I went to see a specialist, Mr Mark Jeffery @ Wimbledon Clinics last week and he gave this provisional diagnosis and then requested an ultrasound which I had two days later and seem to confirmed what he had predicted.
+I went to see a specialist, Mr Mark Jeffery @ Wimbledon Clinics last week and he gave this provisional diagnosis and then requested an ultrasound which I had two days later and seem to confirm what he had predicted.

 The ultrasound person said I have a small tear but he doesn’t think that is the issue, and more likely to be age related.
 The bursa is thickened and there is shoulder impingement.